 Career Paths That Open Up

-- Local delivery: Home every night.
+Home every night.
 Regular schedule.
-High demand in retail, food service, and construction supply along the I-5 corridor in Skagit County and the broader region.
+High demand in retail, food service, and construction supply along the I-5 corridor.

-- Specialized freight: Flatbed, tanker, refrigerated, oversized.
-See our endorsement programs for what each one requires.
+Flatbed, tanker, refrigerated, oversized.
+See our endorsement programs.

-- Owner-operator: Run your own truck.
-A realistic five-to-seven year path for drivers who are disciplined and financially prepared — not a starting move.
+Run your own truck.
+A realistic 5–7 year path — not a starting move.

-- CDL instructor: After two-plus years of clean driving experience, consider teaching.
+After 2+ years of clean driving experience.
 High demand.
 Meaningful work.

 Endorsements That Add Value